Last Updated on April 20, 2023

 Dapple Dachshunds have three different coat types: smooth, long-haired, and wire-haired.

-Smooth-coated Dapple Doxies have shiny, short fur, whereas the wire-haired variation has medium-length hair.
-Wiry coats are double-coated with soft undercoats and grizzly topcoats.
+Smooth-coated Dapple Doxies have shiny, short fur.
+Wiry coats are double-coated with soft undercoats and rough topcoats.

 Dapple Dachshunds breed standard include a variety of coat colors along with their dapple pattern, including the following: